Electa Quinney: Career

 Adams married a second time with a Cherokee newspaper editor, John Walker Candy, whose Cherokee name was Dâguwadâ.
 His first wife was Mary Ann Watie, sister of Stand Watie.
 He had begun his career as a printer in New Echota, Georgia first serving as an apprentice on the Cherokee Phoenix.
 John came to the Cherokee Nation in Indian Territory one year prior to the removal to establish the printing office at the Union Mission.
 In 1840, he printed the earliest volume of Choctaw laws and helped relocate the press to Park Hill, where he printed the 1842 Cherokee Constitution and Laws.
 John and Adams married on Christmas day in 1845 in the Seneca lands and he remained with the Union Mission press until 1847.
 John then worked at the Cherokee Advocate when it was established in Tahlequah.
 In 1855 he became the printer for the Baptist Mission Press.
 By 1860, the couple had returned to Wisconsin and were living in Stockbridge, though John's 1868 death occurred near Webbers Falls, Indian Territory.
 In 1880, she was living in Stockbridge with her son John.

 Quinney died in 1885 in Stockbridge, Wisconsin.
-She is buried in the Stockbridge Indian Cemetery, which is on the National Register of Historic Places, though her stone is missing.
+She is buried in the Stockbridge Indian Cemetery, which is on the National Register of Historic Places.
+As of 1993, her stone was missing, however as of 2022, a headstone for her sits in the cemetery.
 Posthumously, the Electa Quinney Institute for American Indian Education at the University of Wisconsin–Milwaukee was named in her honor.
+Additionally, a statue of Quinney sits in a park in Kaukauna.